iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> Statistics no longer working, back to political misrepresentation and hiding of details.<br> :date: __2021-04-03 15:00:45__

 > The app is not working, it has not checked for exposure since January 9th.
 I keep seeing where they are telling people to go to Device Care > Battery .....
 That does not exist on my phone, they must be giving instructions for an iPhone. \*\*\*\*\*\*\*\** Update still is showing January 9th as my last exposure check.
 This app has not worked since then.
 I guess that I may as well uninstall.<br> :date: __2021-03-25 21:14:28__

 > Stupid thing doesn't work.
 Someone has covid and two stores have been closed due to having covid 19.
 This app never alerted me I found out via facebook.<br> :date: __2021-03-18 22:21:55__